A Mattress Comparison of Two Collections

 Two companies better known for memory foam mattresses, TEMPUR-Pedic and Selectabed, now have hybrid mattresses

 TEMPUR-Pedic is the original manufacturer of mattresses made of visco-elastic foam (more widely known as memory foam).
 This pressure-relieving material was first developed in the 1960s for the National Aeronautics and Space Administration (NASA) to cushion astronauts at launch.
 Twenty years later it was released for commercial development.
 Fagerdala World Foam (now TEMPUR-Pedic) did this and introduced the first mattress made with “Swedish Tempur Material” in 1991.
 This became popular and was soon followed by other brands of memory foam mattresses.

-About a decade-and-a-half later, Dr. Rick Swartzburg (a chiropractor) developed a three-layer mattress (the Tri-Pedic) with two memory foam layers of different densities.
+About a decade-and-a-half later, Dr. Rick Swartzburg, a certified chiropractor, developed a three-layer mattress (the Tri-Pedic) with two memory foam layers of different densities.
 This addressed two issues related to high-density memory foam in the top of memory foam mattresses: a slow initial response, and heat build-up.
 This was the beginning of Selectabed, the bedding manufacturing arm of Relief-Mart.